 Market opportunities and industrial applications

 The present project will serve as a baseline to determine, in a subsequent stage, whether Swiss industrial partners may be interested in developing RTC products with applications in astronomy and other fields of research.
 In particular, technology transfer from EPFL/hepia towards industry may allow Swiss companies to be internationally competitive in the future calls for fast RTC developments at ESO VLT, ESO ELT, and other world-leading astronomical facilities.

-Contact in PlanetS: Hans Martin Schmid, Prof. Dr. and Sascha Quanz, Dr., Institute for Particle Physics & Astrophysics – ETH Zurich, Wolfgang-Pauli-Str.
+PlanetS partner: Hans Martin Schmid. and Sascha Quanz, Institute for Particle Physics & Astrophysics – ETH Zurich, Wolfgang-Pauli-Str.
 27, CH-8093 Zurich.
 Christophe Lovis, Dr., Geneva Observatory – University of Geneva, 51 ch. des Maillettes, CH-1290 Versoix.

-NON-PlanetS contacts: Jonas G. Kühn, Dr., Institute for Particle Physics & Astrophysics – ETH Zurich, Wolfgang-Pauli-Str.
+NON-PlanetS partners: Jonas G. Kühn, Institute for Particle Physics & Astrophysics – ETH Zurich, Wolfgang-Pauli-Str.
 27, 8093 Zurich, email.
-Rene Beuchat, Prof., Laboratoire d’architecture des processeurs – EPFL/hepia, EPFL IC IINFCOM LAP, INF 138, CH-1015 Lausanne, email.
+Rene Beuchat, Laboratoire d’architecture des processeurs – EPFL/hepia, EPFL IC IINFCOM LAP, INF 138, CH-1015 Lausanne, email.

 Publications and Patents

 Patapis P., Kühn J., and Schmid H. M., “A simple optimized amplitude pupil mask for attempting to direct imaging of Proxima b with SPHERE/ZIMPOL at VLT”, Proceedings of SPIE, 107065J (2018) (link).